-In 2016 we told you about the R22 phase out and with cooling season approaching, Bob Brown Service Experts wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with summer approaching, Bob Brown Service Experts wanted to remind you of your options.

-If you have an air conditioner installed earlier than 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
-The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed earlier than 2010, it most likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

-You can obtain recycled R22 now for existing air conditioners that use this certain refrigerant.
+You can get recycled R22 now for existing air conditioners that use this certain refrigerant.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was made before January 2010, you have some options:

 2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).